Node-DC/Node-DC-EIS/README.md

 ## Contribution to use cases:
 We are constantly evaluating the relevant use cases.
 The list below includes the current status and is evolving based on the continuous feedback we are receiving from the community and major datacenter deployments for Node.js:

-  - Node-DC-EIS (Node.js - Data Center - Employee Information Services): Current status at v0.9 with v1.0 by Q1 2017
+  - Node-DC-EIS (Node.js - Data Center - Employee Information Services): Current release is at v1.0.0.

   - Node-DC-SSR (Node.js - Data Center - Server Side Rendering): Under consideration as next candidate